 I have a regular column of personal essays, memoir mixed with current affairs, for The Los Angeles Review of Books.

-I write poetry.
+I write poetry, although much is embedded within my prose today.
 I often find this medium the best way to express myself, the best way for me to explain myself to the world.
 In Diving Into the Wreck, Adrienne Rich writes of “the thing I came for:/ the wreck and not the story of the wreck/ the thing itself and not the myth”.
 This is why I write poetry.

-I’ve published poetry in Poet Lore, Cactus Heart, Word Riot and Wild Age Press, among others.
-I was guest poetry editor of The Ilanot Review’s issue on Conflict.
+I’ve published poetry in Poet Lore, Cactus Heart, Word Riot and Wild Age Press, among many others.
+I guest edited The Ilanot Review’s issue on Conflict.